kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/style/docs_style_guide.md

 ## Cross-referencing information

-You are regularly going to have good reason to reference other existing information in the documentation.
+You should cross-reference content in documentation whenever possible.
 This section covers the various ways you can do that, each of which are based on the type of information being referenced.

 MkDocs renders standard Markdown formatted links.
 Standard Markdown formatted web hyperlinks are as follows:

 ```markdown
 [Link text](https://example.com/)